Assisted living explained — what it is and what life looks like there

 Your parent is probably imagining the worst.
 They're picturing themselves sitting in a chair all day in a smelly room with people they don't know, with staff who are too busy to help them, waiting for the end.
 They're probably not asking you about this directly, but it's what they're thinking.
 Part of you might be imagining the same thing, which is why you need an honest picture of what an actual assisted living facility is like.

 Assisted living is not a nursing home.
 It's not a hospital.
 It's not a sad ending.
 It's a place where people live who need help with daily activities but don't need round-the-clock medical care.
 Some of your parent's friends might live there already, though they might not admit it.
-Some of them probably are happier there than they were struggling at home.
+Some of them are probably happier there than they were struggling at home.

 The reality of assisted living is much more mundane than the fear around it.
 It's a building or collection of buildings where apartments or rooms are smaller than a house but larger than a hospital room.
 Common areas include a lobby or living room, a dining room, possibly outdoor spaces.
 Staff is present during business hours and some staff is always there.
 Your parent has a room that's theirs.
 They can decorate it with their own things.
 They get meals made by someone else.
 They have activities.
 Some are good, some are boring, some your parent will actually enjoy.
 People live there and develop relationships and routines.